Information about the charges for non-household waste (DIY) at our recycling centres

-The waste recycling centres accept a wide range of household recyclables and waste free of charge.
-Non-household waste (DIY) is accepted for a small charge.
-Payment can be made by cash or card.
-See the price list on our charging for non-household waste (DIY) page.
+The waste recycling centres accept a wide range of household recyclables and waste free of charge e.g. garden waste, small and large electricals, textiles, cardboard etc. Non-household waste (DIY) is accepted for a small charge.
+All payments should be made by electronic means, all of our sites accept contactless payments and Apple/Samsung Pay etc. See the price list on our charging for non-household waste (DIY) page.

 Trade and business waste